PawarSneha12/PawarSneha12/README.md

-# 💫 About Me:
+# Hi there 👋, I'm Sneha Pawar
-💫 Hi there 👋, I'm Sneha Pawar<br>✧ I'm pursuing Integrated M.Tech In Artificial Intelligence and Machine Learning.<br>✧ I'm currently working on my Internship project.<br>✧ Ask me about DSA problems, ML algorithms.<br>✧ I can be reached at : pawarsneha720@gmail.com
+💫About Me:<br>✧ I'm pursuing Integrated M.Tech In Artificial Intelligence and Machine Learning.<br>✧ I'm currently working on my Internship project.<br>✧ Ask me about DSA problems, ML algorithms.<br>✧ I can be reached at : pawarsneha720@gmail.com

 ## 🌐 Socials: